Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Total return: 13-18 min including the two intermediate stops.
 Add another 1-4 min to walk from the monorail station to your room.

-If the post-fireworks monorail line is long, the boat (when running) and walking are both faster.
+If the post-fireworks monorail line is long, the boat (when running) is usually faster.
 See Park Close Strategy below.

 Boat: Step by Step